 If you’ve read our article on the importance of cancer insurance, you’d realise that the statistics are rather sobering: cancer is not only the top killer in Singapore, it may strike 1 in 4 Singaporeans.

 The dreaded C-word is a broad category with more than 100 types recognised; if we were to further break it down and underline another sobering statistic, it is that breast cancer is the most common type of cancer among women: it affects as many as 69% of women in Singapore, and only 2 in 5 keep up with their mammogram screenings.

-Now that we are in the middle of the extended circuit breaker, it doesn’t hurt to use the excess time not just for a financial health check, but an actual health check.
+Now that we are in the middle of breast cancer awareness month, it’s time we get schooled on the leading cancer among women.
 Today, we got the chance to speak with FeM surgery‘s breast cancer specialist Dr Felicia Tan who helped shed some light on some of the main issues concerning breast cancer.

 - Treatment costs

 - Insurance: Critical illness vs Early stage critical illness vs Cancer